Working in collaboration with:

-The Oxford Academic Health Science Network (AHSN) was set up in 2013 by NHS England services.
-The purpose of the Oxford AHSN is to act as an innovation arm of the NHS, specifically we get innovation into clinical practices to improve patient safety, outcomes experiences and generate economic growth.
+The Oxford Academic Health Science Network (AHSN) was set up in 2013 by NHS England.
+The purpose of the Oxford AHSN is to act as an innovation arm of the NHS.
+Specifically we get innovation into clinical practices to improve patient safety, outcomes and experiences, and to generate economic growth.

 We achieve this through effective collaboration between the NHS, industries and universities.
 We cover three million people living in the areas of Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.

-Our main challenge is around our growing team and being able to sufficiently support the Director, in terms of leadership and management.
-I have been selected to be part of the leadership team and this is my personal challenge as I have never been in a line manager role before.
+Our main challenge is around our growing team and being able to sufficiently support the director, in terms of leadership and management.
+I have been selected to be part of the leadership team and this is my personal challenge, as I have never been in a line manager’s role before.

 We have a lot of different personalities and skill sets in the team and organisation as a whole, so trying to manage all these personalities can sometimes present a challenge.

 The Learning Experience:

 I was very keen to attend the CMI Level 5 Leadership and Management programme to help me rise to the challenges mentioned above, as well as learn the skills to help me in the future with more project management tasks and managing the procedures and processes involved.

 After finishing the three days training, I felt more confident and reassured as a leader.
 I’ve never been in a manager’s position so performing as a line manager is new to me, yet whilst on the course I realised that I knew more about leadership and management than I first thought, and more importantly I realised that I was spending far too much time doing activities that could have been delegated.

 I found our tutor, David, to be very welcoming and friendly.
 He was really in tune with the class and I was impressed by the way he accommodated the differing requirements in the room.
 I felt like I walked away from each day with valuable lessons learned.